Visit Anvil Rock Lookout and the Wind Eroded Cave

 Top of Anvil Rock

-Anvil Rock is one of the best lookouts to be found in the Blue Mountains, and the lack of big tourist crowds coupled with the isolated atmosphere make the experience even more enjoyable.
+Anvil Rock is one of the most impressive lookouts in the Blue Mountains, and the lack of big tourist crowds coupled with the isolated atmosphere make the experience even more enjoyable.

 Wind Eroded Cave